 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
 For 117 G. Eri, the location is 03h 41m 13.75 and -11d48`09.0 .

 117 G. Eri has an apparent magnitude of 6.49 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
+If you used the 1997 Parallax value, you would get an absolute magnitude of 1.67 If you used the 2007 Parallax value, you would get an absolute magnitude of 1.65.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.
-The stars temperature has been calculated at between 6000 and 7500 based on the Class Type and lookup at Wikipedia-Stellar Classification

 |Hipparcos Library I.D.||17214|

 |Henry Draper Designation||23010|

 |Star Type||giant star|

 |Visual / Apparent Magnitude||6.49|

 |1997 Distance from Earth||10.88 Parallax (milliarcseconds)|